rockotseng/java-pcf-workshops/zipkin-README.md

 ## Sampling

-In a high volume distributed system we have to be cautious with the amount instrumentation data we generate, distributed tracing is not an exception.
+In a high volume distributed system we have to be cautious with the amount of instrumentation data we generate.
+Distributed tracing is not an exception.
 It is for this reason that Zipkin will trace some of the requests but not all.
 We can control which percentage we want to trace by using this property `spring.sleuth.sampler.percentage`.
 To capture all the requests we set it to `1` which is not the default value.

 If we use logging in addition to Zipkin to trace requests, the logging statements can tells us whether the current request was sent to Zipkin by looking at the boolean value.
 For instance below was not sent to Zipkin.
 `2017-05-11 19:01:51.869  INFO [fare-service,24b1abab1aa3c28c,3bccd9836a0287e3,false] 26930 --- [nio-8081-exec-1] com.example.web.FareController           : Calculating fares for 1 flights`